FelixOnline/v2/content/articles/2012-10-5-la-famiglia.md

 subtitle: >
   The food review
 date: "2012-10-05 13:20:30 +0100"

 # Attributes from Felix Online V1
 id: "2626"
 old_path: /food/2626/la-famiglia
 aliases:
  - /food/2626/la-famiglia
+imported: true
+comments:
+ - 1 food the rest is a rather pitiful and vapid student criticism of Rupert Murdochs empire I know this is a student paper but seriously isnt the editor there to make sure people stay on topicThe experience is relevant too of course but the writer just seems like a guilty middle class socialist from SurreyI liked it

 # Article Taxonomies
 categories:
  - food
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true